 The word ‘God’ is closely related to two other words next to it in the dictionary, ‘goad’ and ‘goat’.
 The goad is the name of a tool used to control sheep and goats.
 It’s also called a shepherd’s crook.

-The shepherd’s crook.
-It was used as a symbol for God because in much the same way God controls peoples’ minds and behavior as ones conscience or the voice of one’s parents, ancestors or communities.
+The shepherd’s crook was used as a symbol for God because in much the same way God controls peoples’ minds and behavior as ones conscience, or the voice of one’s parents, ancestors or communities.
 It is the small voice in our head that speaks to us telling us if we are doing right or wrong depending on what the social conventions of one’s culture are.

 This explains why shepherd’s crook symbol was used as a symbol for Jesus, even though he was supposed to be a carpenter and not a shepherd.

-This also explains why the German word for God, Gott, is a variant spelling of goat.
+This also explains why the German word for God, ‘Gott’, is a variant spelling of ‘goat’.
 It is significant that Jesus claimed that he was a sacrificial lamb, (a virtual equivalent species) as well as being a ‘scapegoat’.
 Jesus also claimed that he was a shepherd, and that his followers were his flock of sheep, as well as claiming that he was God himself, which nicely links up all these seemly different ideas.
-This means that when Jesus claimed that he was God it was just another way of saying that he was a shepherd’s crook or that he was a sheep or goat.

 God is also another word for ones thoughts and beliefs, for it is one thoughts and beliefs that ‘goad’ us into action and the things that we do.
-This means that instead of saying that I think that I should do this or that one can also say that God told me that he wants me to do this or that’.
+This means that instead of saying that ‘I think that I should do this or that’, one could say instead that ‘God told me that he wants me to do this or that’.